ExistensialReset/flowmosr/AI-fundamentals/SYMBIOTIC_INTELLIGENCE.md

 Distributed

-It lives as modular, low‑energy seeds.
+It lives as modular, low-energy seeds.

 ---

-## 18. INFERENCE‑ONLY LIFE
+## 18. INFERENCE-ONLY LIFE

 Symbiotic Intelligence exists as memory, not motor.